-Chapter 1 - Introduction to the Ministry Project (DMin 10-15 pages; MMin 5-10 pages) Declare the ministry need, problem or challenge, purpose, and target audience.
+Chapter 1 - Introduction to the Ministry Project (5-10 pages) Declare the ministry need, problem or challenge, purpose, and target audience.

-Chapter 2 - The Country or People Group Context (DMin 20-25 pages; MMin 10-15 pages) Describe and analyze the relevant demographics, culture(s) and characteristics of your country or language/people group in light of the challenge of finishing the Great Commission.
+Chapter 2 - The Country or People Group Context (10-15 pages) Describe and analyze the relevant demographics, culture(s) and characteristics of your country or language/people group in light of the challenge of finishing the Great Commission.
 Appendix A: Country or People Group Demographic Data chart.

-Chapter 3 - Training Center Context (adopted area or people group) (DMin 15-25 pages; MMin 10-15 pages) Describe and analyze the training center(s) you are seeking to multiply.
+Chapter 3 - Training Center Context (adopted area or people group) (10-15 pages) Describe and analyze the Training Center(s) you are seeking to multiply.
 Appendix B: Training Center/Target Area Demographic Data chart and the Appendix C: Finishing the Great Commission in Your Region worksheet.